 Yoga postures (asana) provides a lifetime of healthy physical movement when performed with proper construction.

-A yoga posture is a guide for strengthening the body’s ability to move, function and heal.
-The Yoga posture’s are in perpetual motion.
-The motion however is usually microscopic.
-At a neuromuscular level, the motion is muscle tissue, heart-rate and bone in constant adjustment and alignment.
+A Yoga posture, or asana, is a guide for strengthening the body’s ability to move, function and heal.
+Yoga postures are in perpetual motion.
+The motion, however, is usually microscopic.
+At a neuromuscular level, the motion is muscle tissue, heart rate, and bone in constant adjustment and alignment.
 There is never a static moment.
 This is the way asana reconstructs our body.
 A “picture” of a yoga posture is like a snapshot of motion in time.

 The quality is in the construction

-Many people today get fooled on how difficult certain physical feats.
-They’ll watch a video, and see how easy the person makes it look.
+Many people today get fooled on how difficult certain physical feats can be.
+They’ll watch a video and see how easy the person makes it look.
 However, we all know there’s more to the process than meets the eye.
 Like Olympic champions, there’s a process far deeper than the race itself.
-It’s like the “People are awesome VS Fail Army” video.
+It’s like the “People are awesome VS Fail Army” videos.

 Actors can pretend to be superheros and dancers can pretend to be yogis.
 However it’s important to remember yoga is about the details of construction, not snapshots in time.

-A young woman in class is comfortable sitting on her heals with her toes pointed outward and her butt on the floor.
+A young woman in class is comfortable sitting on her heels with her toes pointed outward and her buttocks on the floor.
 This sitting posture created a lateral twist of the knee and excluded the alignment for stretching the foot.
 I gave her the task of keeping her foot in-line with her leg in order to sit over the feet and help open up the muscle and tendon tissue in the top of the foot.
 Therefore it allowed stretching the flexors of the foot.
-This was painful experience for her, but eventually she created greater ROM in her flexion and extension of the foot.
+This was painful experience for her, but eventually she created greater ROM (range of motion) in her flexion and extension of the foot.

 Where are the instructions?